CommunityToolkit/Labs-Windows/template/README.md

 ```

 This creates a new experiment called "MyExperimentNameHere".
-You can now open `./components/MyExperimentNameHere/MyExperimentNameHere.sln` and start your experiment.
+You can now open `./components/MyExperimentNameHere/OpenSolution.bat` to start your experiment.

 ### Inside the generated solution